nasa/earthdata-download/README.md

 - [Introduction](docs/README.md)
 - [Use Earthdata Download for Your Application](docs/USE_EDD.md)

+## Run Download Report

+You can run a generate a report on EDD downloads by running

+    npm run download-report

 ## License

 > Copyright © 2007-2023 United States Government as represented by the Administrator of the National Aeronautics and Space Administration.
 All Rights Reserved.